How will the Love Island sleep routine impact islanders' bodies now that they've left the villa?

 How the Love Island sleep routine impacts contestants while in the villa

 The sleeping arrangement on Love Island is very unusual so it’s bound to be a shock to the system to the contestants entering the villa.
 This is especially true because an irregular sleeping pattern can seriously impact the amount of rest you get.
-“We sleep better when we go to bed and wake up at the same time every day,” says Dr Lindsay Browning, a psychologist and neuroscientist specialising in sleep.
+“We sleep better when we go to bed and wake up at the same time every day,” says Dr Lindsay Browning, a psychologist and neuroscientist specializing in sleep.
 “This allows your body to know when it should be tired and when it should be awake, allowing you to feel more refreshed when you wake up and to drop off easier when it is time for bed.”

 The islanders' previous sleep schedule could also affect their circadian rhythm, which is our body’s internal clock that tells us when it’s time to go to sleep and wake up.
 “If we change our bedtime and wake time, then our circadian rhythm will not be aligned with our new bedtime and we may find it difficult to fall asleep or wake up,” Dr Browning explains.
 This is something many people experience when they are jet lagged and you might also have a milder version of this if you stay up late on the weekends but go to bed early during the week.
 If the Love Island sleep schedule is inconsistent as islanders have suggested, it could certainly affect the contestants’ circadian rhythms in this way, which could lead to tiredness during the day.

-(Image credit: ITV Press Centre)
+(Image credit: ITV Picture Desk/ Lifted Entertainment)

 Sleep is not only important for good physical health but research has found that it could affect our mental health too.
 A 2010 study of 2,619 people found that people with insomnia and short sleep duration were more likely to have clinically diagnosed depression or anxiety and that the sleeping problems often remained after the anxiety or depression had resolved.
 This isn’t ideal when Love Island has already been criticised for not prioritising the islander’s mental health enough.